Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: SAT: TTA as Cross-Modal Alignment

 The proposed approach aims to overcome the limitations in \cref{eq:tent} objective by finding reliable pseudo-labels in a batch of test-time samples without supervision.
-To achieve this, we propose \textbf{CLIP-OT}.
-This novel TTA method aims to better leverage the text embeddings generated by the frozen \textbf{CLIP} text encoder, serving as strong class descriptors to yield label assignments for test samples through \textbf{O}ptimal \textbf{T}ransport (\textbf{OT}).
+To achieve this, we propose \textbf{\ours}.
+We formulate TTA as a cross-modal alignment problem, where the core task is to generate a robust supervisory signal for each unlabeled test batch.
+This novel TTA method leverages the text embeddings generated by the frozen CLIP text encoder more effectively, serving as strong class descriptors to yield label assignments for test samples, which we propose propagating through Optimal Transport.
 Note that our motivation drastically differs from the existing self-supervised representation learning literature that also resorts to pseudolabels \cite{caron2018deep}, where cluster centroids are iteratively updated based on the prior label assignments.
+Furthermore, by solving a globally optimal matching problem, \ours{} is more robust to noisy predictions than existing TTA methods \cite{osowiechi2024watt,maharana2024texttt}.
 Below, we elaborate on the details of our method, which is illustrated in Figure \ref{fig:method}.

-\mypar{Learning objective.} To overcome the limitation of naively minimizing \cref{eq:tent} in the fully unlabeled scenario, we first encode the model predictions as posterior distributions $q(y|\vx_i)$, which results in:
+To overcome the limitation of naively minimizing \cref{eq:tent} in the fully unlabeled scenario, TTA literature typically encodes the model predictions as posterior distributions $q(y|\vx_i)$, which results in: